Skptak/FreeRTOS-Plus-TCP/MISRA.md

 - MISRA c-2012 Rule 11.8 warns about removing the `const` qualifier when assigning one value to another.
 In this case however, a function pointer is being copied.
-It doesn't make sense in case of function pointers for the pointee to be const or mutable.
+It doesn't make sense in case of function pointers for the pointer to be const or mutable.
 Thus, this rule is safe to suppress.
 1
 #### Rule 14.3